hanpari/sovereign/source/02/066_scapegoat.md

 Gromov considered the congratulation smug and insincere, but he could not deny the integration.
 When focusing, he could perceive the whole ship as a living, pulsing creature.

-Not that he was too keen on using this ability, as the interaction felt like vertigo, a new sensation for the seasoned battle pilot.
+Not that he was too keen on using the ability, as the interaction felt like vertigo, a new sensation for the seasoned battle pilot.
 Moreover, he made sure not to raise suspicion with Zhutra or Uriah, so everything supernatural stayed banned, even though Uriah would undoubtedly find it thrilling and exciting.

 As for Zhutra, the lonely man attempted to ask about the missing student; one day, he even tried to knock on the door of Simone's cabin, but to no avail.

-Cemented in the conviction that he fell into the hand of a ruthless sadist, Zhutra did his best to avoid Gromov.
+Cemented in the conviction that he fell into the hands of a ruthless sadist, Zhutra did his best to avoid Gromov.
 Once they met in the corridor, Zhutra pressed himself to the wall in fear he would disrupt Gromov's personal space.
 The latter offered him a friendly smile:

 "Hope you aren't bored, Khamal," he said.
 "I'm a bit worried about leaving you alone.
-But Simone and I, how to put it mildly, the bed's trembling when we are occupied, so we do not have time to entertain you."
+But Simone and I, how to put it mildly, the bed's rocking and rolling, so we don't have time to entertain you."

-He hugged Zhutra's shoulder amicably.
+He emraced Zhutra's shoulder amicably.
 Tactfully, the man tried to get away, but since the Synthesis, Gromov's strength soared to an inhuman level, so he could just squeeze the life out of his victim if he were inclined to.

 Should Gromov have adopted Doll's perspective, Zhutra would become a lower lifeform, not worthy of any consideration, mere livestock or pest.
 Even though Gromov did not feel the burning hatred for the living, he still doubted the meaning of Zhutra's existence.